 Play with the Hashi

-Read too: Hashi – Tips and Rules on how to use and hold chopsticks
+Read also: Hashi – Tips and Rules on how to use and hold chopsticks

 Point the finger

-It is considered something threatening in Japan, instead of pointing fingers the Japanese usually point a direction with an open hand.
-Verbal instructions without gestures are also very common;
+It is considered threatening in Japan, instead of pointing fingers, the Japanese tend to point in a direction with an open hand.
+Verbal instructions without gestures are also very common.

 take a dirty bath